danvinn/SensorFlow/README.md

 My goal was to utilize this terminal and allow **any** compatible microcontroller and sensor to comunicate and transmit data.

-I have utilized Chart.js to preform real-time data representation.
+I have utilized Chart.js, React and Electorn to help preform real-time data representation in a sophisticacted application.

 This can be installed on your homescreen as an application and work offline.